The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 \subsubsection{Non-compact $4$-manifolds}

 Non-compact $4$-manifolds have the property that they are easier to smooth than their compact counterparts, in the sense that non-compact $4$-manifolds always admit smooth structures (and hence compact $4$-manifolds can always be smoothed away from a point) \cite[Chapter 8.2]{freedman_quinn_1990}.
-In light of this, one might wonder whether a stronger result than \Cref{prop:cs_stable_2} holds if we assume our manifold is non-compact.
+In light of this, one might wonder whether a stronger result than \zcref{prop:cs_stable_2} holds if we assume our manifold is non-compact.
 We briefly explain what happens in this case.
-We begin with some definitions (c.f. \Cref{sec:isotopy_smooth_structures}).
+We begin with some definitions (cf.\ \zcref{sec:isotopy_smooth_structures}).